jonathanbossenger/block-theme-course/module-09/01-Disabling-Theme-Settings-in-Theme-json.md

 ![WordPress post editor with a Group block.
 The border control is selected in the sidebar with a specific color and width selected.](/images/module-09/lesson-01/limited-border-settings.png)

 You can also set up default settings but overrule them for specific blocks.
 For example, perhaps you want to allow your theme users to edit all aspects of a block's border, except you don't want them to change the radius on the Group block.

-For this, you would need to set both `settings.border` and `settings.blocks[core/group].border`, as shown in the following code snippet:
+> **Do:** For this, you would need to set both `settings.border` and `settings.blocks[core/group].border`, as shown in the following code snippet:

 ```json
 {